How Qualified Are Our Instructors?

 In short, EXTREMELY.
 Check ’em, out!

-Nick Sharp has worked with Jeremy Reets for over a decade.
+Nick has worked with Jeremy Reets for over a decade.
 He first began in carpet cleaning and mitigation, became a construction project manager, and soon after became the senior estimator for Champion Construction for over 8 years.
+Nick is an XCT (Xactware Certified Trainer) and has his Xact Level 3 Certifications in Xact 28 and X1.

 What does the flood house look like?